webismymind/editablegrid/README.md

       You can also specify a list of predefined values for each column.
       In this case, when a cell is edited, the user will be presented with a drop-down list containing these predefined values.

-   b) The table contents, enclosed in the <data> tag:
+   b.
+The table contents, enclosed in the <data> tag:

       This is basically a list of rows, each row containing a value for each column.
       It is recommended to name your columns: this way you can declare them in any order and skip some columns if you want.